-An inhibiting factor is the low level of Her own organisation, YUM (Foundation understanding of the practice in for Noble Work), for example, which Indonesia.
-Government also needs to works in Central Kalimantan and West engage to help change this, she feels Java, has joined the Asian Philanthropy (as an aside, one reason for limited Circle in order to tap into a wider pool of development of institutional philanthropy support and ideas. in Indonesia is an unfavourable Stephanie Arrowsmith, however, sees regulatory environment).
-Such little real progress except for corporate collaborations, she believes, can be foundations, which tend to be the key drivers for innovation.
-She doesn't see movers in collaboration.
-'I think in the so much partnership with the private future we'll see a lot of philanthropic sector in Indonesia, which is really organisations working together.
-We're necessary, and she adds a caution that not quite there yet.'
-Overall, she thinks, many others could echo - collaborations most donors still work in silos.
-What is need time to explore and develop.
-She missing is infrastructure (incubators, recommends starting small. platforms) that will bring partners Vanessa Reksodipotero agrees. together.
-The future could be the larger Partnerships are also forming between movers working with the smaller movers local NGOs and INGOs, sometimes but there is a need 'to get beyond facilitated through infrastructure and multi-stakeholder dialogues to actual umbrella organisations: 'I didn't really implementation'.
+Her own organisation, YUM (Foundation for Noble Work), for example, which works in Central Kalimantan and West Java, has joined the Asian Philanthropy Circle in order to tap into a wider pool of support and ideas.

+Stephanie Arrowsmith, however, sees little real progress except for corporate foundations, which tend to be the key movers in collaboration.
+'I think in the future we'll see a lot of philanthropic organisations working together.
+We're not quite there yet.'
+Overall, she thinks, most donors still work in silos.
+What is missing is infrastructure (incubators, platforms) that will bring partners together.
+The future could be the larger movers working with the smaller movers but there is a need 'to get beyond multi-stakeholder dialogues to actual implementation'.